Take Action to Stop Psychiatric Abuse

-Psychiatrists and Mental Health Workers Need to be Made Criminally Accountable for all the Deaths and Abuse Under their Care
+Psychiatrists and Mental Health Workers Need to be Made Criminally Accountable for Deaths and Abuse Under their Care

-Psychiatry needs to be held criminally accountable in mental health law: Victorian psychiatrists are exempt from criminal fines and prison terms in the Victorian Mental Health Act.
-In South Australia, anyone who ill-treats or wilfully neglects a patient can be fined up to $25,000 or imprisoned for 2 years; in W.A. if a patient is ill-treated or wilfully neglected there is a maximum penalty of $24,000 or 2 years imprisonment; in QLD it is a $26,110 fine or 2 years imprisonment for ill-treatment.
-In NSW, if anyone employed at a mental health facility wilfully strikes, wounds, ill-treats or neglects a person there is a $5,500 fine and/or 6 months imprisonment.1
+Psychiatry needs to be held criminally accountable in mental health law: Victorian psychiatrists are exempt from criminal fines and prison terms in the Victorian Mental Health Act with regards to abuse.
+In stark contrast, in South Australia, anyone who ill-treats or wilfully neglects a patient can be fined up to $25,000 or imprisoned for 2 years; in W.A. if a patient is ill-treated or wilfully neglected there is a maximum penalty of $24,000 or 2 years imprisonment; in QLD it is a $26,110 fine or 2 years imprisonment for ill-treatment.
+In NSW, if anyone employed at a mental health facility wilfully strikes, wounds, ill-treats or neglects a person there is a $5,500 fine and/or 6 months imprisonment.2

 In Victoria, under the Prevention of Cruelty to Animals Act, if a person commits an act of cruelty on any animal that wounds, mutilates, abuses, worries, torments or terrifies the animal, they can be fined up to $40,297 or imprisoned for up to 12 months.
-If it is aggravated cruelty that results in death or serious disablement of an animal, they can be fined up to $80,595 or imprisonment for up to 2 years.2 Yet mistreatment of psychiatric patients continues without criminal penalty in the Victorian Mental Health Act.
+If the cruelty results in death or serious disablement of an animal, they can be fined up to $80,595 or imprisonment for up to 2 years.3 Yet mistreatment of psychiatric patients continues without criminal penalty in the Victorian Mental Health Act.

 Again, unlike other states of Australia, there are also no criminal fines or prison terms in the Victorian Mental Health Act related to electroshock, psychosurgery, restraint, seclusion or excessive or inappropriate use of psychiatric drugs.
 In fact there are no criminal fines or prison terms at all to protect patients who have been abused.
 The only criminal fines that exist in the Act relate to disclosing medical information, preventing someone from making a complaint, giving false information to the Mental Health Review Tribunal and similar.